 To apply to the Data Marketing Communications, Digital Marketing Communications or Integrated Marketing Communications program at WVU Reed College of Media, use the Online WVU Graduate Application for Admission.
 Upon acceptance to the program, you will receive an acceptance letter via email and mail.
 Once you receive the letter, inform us of your intent on beginning the program.

-Our enrollment specialist,
+Our enrollment coaches,

-of the benefits of becoming part of the WVU marketing communications
+the benefits of becoming part of the WVU marketing communications

 network during one of our online or in-person